Agritech resurgence sparks excitement in Western Australia

 Innovation agency Beanstalk is leading a resurgence of agritech networking in Western Australia after it was contracted by the WA Department of Primary Industries and Regional Development (DPIRD) to survey what the sector needs to succeed.

-Beanstalk’s Cal Archibald says the focus will be on creating a new ‘centre of gravity’ for the agritech industry in WA through a series of four quarterly metro meetups in Perth, starting Thursday, 28 October, 2021 and possibly two in regional areas in early 2022.
+Beanstalk’s Cal Archibald says the focus will be on creating a new ‘centre of gravity’ for the agritech industry in WA through a series of four quarterly metro meetups in Perth, starting Thursday, 28 October, 2021, [watch the recording here], with the next event to be held on Monday, 6 December 2021, and possibly two in regional areas in early 2022.

 “There’s a lot of excitement in the sector at the moment, it’s been a huge year for agriculture in Australia and evokeAG. is coming to Perth next year, so there’s definitely a lot of chatter about agtech, innovation and collaboration,” says Cal.